home-icon/Inspiration/How To Hang Peel and Stick Wallpaper

 Removable wallpaper is a great way to add some trendy style to your space, while making it easier to change your mind if you don’t like the final effect.
-Follow our tips for how to hang peel and stick wallpaper as an easy upgrade for your home that you can absolutely handle on your own — no contractors required!
+Follow our tips for how to apply peel and stick wallpaper as an easy upgrade for your home that you can absolutely handle on your own—no contractors required!

 A felt-edge squeegee